Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Herbal lotions are liquids prepared for external application and are usually used for protecting or healing the skin.
 They contain one or more herbs and a water, alcohol, witch-hazel, or an oil base.
 Facial toners, astringents, and body moisturizers are all lotions.
 The healing properties of lotions are absorbed directly into the skin.
 Lotions can become creams, ointments, or salves with the addition of waxes, fats, or starches to act as thickening agents.

 Ointments and salves offer greater protection than lotions.
-They are more resistant to water and act as a barrier to germs.
+Containing waxes, they are more resistant to water and act as a barrier to germs.
 Ointments are used to heal, soothe, and protect.
 Diaper rash ointment and poison oak salves are examples.

 Tinctures are good for preserving summer herbs for winter use.
 Herbal properties are absorbed into the alcohol and may retain their potency for years.
 Tinctures are used as tonics and in medicinal treatments such as cough syrups.